-- Vacation time may be taken in half-hour increments. - Vacation days selected must be preapproved by the employee's immediate supervisor. - No vacation accrual is earned by an employee when on an unpaid leave of absence. - Unused vacation is paid out at the time of termination.
+- Vacation days selected must be preapproved by the employee's immediate supervisor.
+Vacation may be taken any time, subject to the supervisor's pre-approval.

+- •\\\3. -No vacation accrual is earned by an employee when on an unpaid leave of absence. - Unused vacation is paid out at the time of termination.

 Any exceptions to this policy must be approved in advance by the Executive Director.
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)